Description

 Risk and Exploitability

 The vulnerability is exploitable by any unprivileged user with write access to the DRM device that can submit CS commands.
 Because it leads only to a kernel panic and does not provide code execution or data exfiltration, the impact is limited to denial of service.
+The CVSS score is 5.5, indicating moderate severity.
 No public exploit is known at this time.
-EPSS data is not available and the issue is not listed in CISA’s KEV catalog.
+The EPSS score is less than 1%, indicating a very low exploit probability, and the issue is not listed in CISA’s KEV catalog.

 Remediation